stellaraccident/mapnik-rasterizers/README.markdown

 a full GIS solution into play, with the performance, mind-share and maintenance overhead that entails may be overkill in some situations.

+This codebase still has some very serious problems and should not be used until a later date.
+It is basically at the proof-of-life stage of things being able to produce a working output if carefully led along.

 Installation
 ------------
 This project is being developed against a mapnik2 trunk branch which may or